Clarity SaaS Service Description

 - Work with the client to identify any issues within their network or ISP.

-- Should additional infrastructure be required to meet the customer's subscription levels, CA will provide as part of the service.
+- Should additional infrastructure be required to meet the customer's subscription levels, Broadcom will provide as part of the service.

-- Clarity PPMSupport Knowledge Base: This site provides links to user documentation, support policies, and a knowledge base of documents related to the service.
+- Support Knowledge Base: Links to user documentation, support policies, and a knowledge base of documents related to the service.

-- Clarity PPMCustomer Resources: This site provides links to current SaaS specific policies and SaaS listings providing current delivery standards for CA Technologies SaaS offerings.
+- SaaS Resource Center: Links to current SaaS specific policies and SaaS listings providing current delivery standards for Broadcom SaaS offerings.

 Maintenance falls into three categories:

-- Critical Scheduled: Periodically, a critical scheduled maintenance involving security or system stability may be required.
-A 72 hour notice will be provided to customers for these activities.
-In many cases, maintenance activities can be more flexibly timed to meet customer business needs.
-CA will provide reasonable accommodations to these types of maintenance periods where possible.
+- Emergency or Critical Scheduled: Periodically, an emergency or critical scheduled maintenance involving security or system stability may be required.
+Minimum 72-hour notice for expected downtime will be provided to customers for these activities.
+Broadcom will provide reasonable accommodations for business needs for these types of maintenance periods where possible.

-- Unplanned: Unplanned downtime is any loss of production system availability that does not have at least 72 hours advance notice to clients.
-These downtimes are generally system fault type issues but can also be proactive, emergency maintenance performed to prevent a system failure from occurring.
-Notices of service interruption will be sent as soon as the maintenance is scheduled or monitoring has determined a client’s system is unavailable; a minimum of 24 hour notice is provided when practical.
+- Unplanned: Unplanned: Unplanned downtime is any loss of production system availability that is not noticed more than 72 hours in advance and initiated by Broadcom.
+These downtimes are generally system fault type issues but can also be proactive emergency maintenance performed to prevent a system failure from occurring.
+Notices will be sent as soon as the maintenance is scheduled or Broadcom’s monitoring process has determined a client’s system is unavailable.
 These types of downtime count against the client’s uptime SLA and, therefore, are infrequent.

 - Risk management drives policy creation